juaneduardoflores/JEF-s-Wiki/Blog/Computer_Music_Book_in_Max_MSP/Computer_Music_Book_in_Max_MSP.md

 <div class="caption" style="text-align: center; padding-bottom: 1em;"><i style="color: #ccd3d5;">Dodge at the Columbia University Computer Center in 1970 while he was working on Earth's Magnetic Field.</i></div>

 It is important to keep in mind that *Computer Music* was first published in 1985.
 Dodge demonstrates some code examples using the programming languages *Csound* and *Cmusic*.
 Despite the incredible difference between the computing power when this was written and now, it still serves as a good introduction to digital signal processing.
 The ideas are the same, the only difference is that it is now faster and easier to get results with computers that are cheaper, accessible, and more powerful.
-I will be covering:
+I will be going over content found from the following chapters:

 - Chapter 4: Synthesis Fundamentals
+- Chapter 5: Synthesis Using Distortion Techniques

 ### Max/MSP